timelordx/synology-cert-deploy/README.md

 example.com, *.example.com {

 	tls {
-		dns acmedns /path/to/acmedns-example.com.json
+		...
 	}

 	...
 }
 ```
-You can proceed to configure the `synology-cert-deploy.sh` script:
+you can proceed to configure the `synology-cert-deploy.sh` script:

 `SCRIPT CONFIG`: